Aliases for ITGB3 Gene

 ITGB3 (Integrin, Beta 3 (Platelet Glycoprotein IIIa, Antigen CD61)) is a Protein Coding gene.
 Diseases associated with ITGB3 include fetal and neonatal alloimmune thrombocytopenia and thrombasthenia of glanzmann and naegeli, itgb3-related.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
+Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
 GO annotations related to this gene include identical protein binding and cell adhesion molecule binding.
 An important paralog of this gene is ITGB4.

 UniProtKB/Swiss-Prot for ITGB3 Gene